 Rye bread.
 There are so many variations.
 Pumpernickel, rugbrød, all-rye, flatbreads.
-Jewish rye has a whole bunch of variations: Russian, Polish and Scandinavian.
-In Sweden their preferred rye bread is a sweet rye bread with spices.
+Jewish rye has many variations: Russian, Polish, and Scandinavian.
+In Sweden, their preferred rye bread is sweet rye bread with spices.
 This is my recipe for sourdough limpa bread.

-I love rye flour.
-It has an amazing taste, when baked.
+I love rye flour; it has a fantastic taste when baked.
 Even rye cookies are awesome.
 My favorite sourdough bread has 20% whole-grain rye flour, and the most perfect 100% rye bread is my danish rye bread.

 The dough in this sourdough limpa bread recipe